Historical Price Exchange

 Detailed Workflow

-- The request contains the instrument list with the desired date range.
+- The request contains the complete instrument list with the desired date range.

 - The response contains OHLCV data (open, high, low, close, volume) for each available day.